craftweg/website/priv/posts/2023-05-28-solopreneur.md

 I am filled with excitement as I embark on this new chapter in my career.
 The last time life presented me with a similar opportunity was when I made one of the best decisions of my life — moving to Berlin.
 Now, as I enter my thirties, it is time for me to leap onto this new train of possibilities.

 If you have treaded a similar path and would be willing to share your experiences, I would love to hear from you.
-I have much to learn, and your insights would be invaluable.
+I have much to learn, and your insights would be invaluable. you can send me an email at [hola@pepicrft.me](mailto:hola@pepicrft.me).